 Stand around the paper and reflect on all the people represented there.

-Ask a couple of people to spread coloured chalk across the whole thing in the colours of the rainbow as a sign of God’s promise to love all people – to give them hope and a future and to never turn his wrath and fury towards any of us.
+Ask a couple of people to spread coloured chalk across the whole thing in the colours of the rainbow as a sign of God’s promise to love all people – to give them hope and a future and to never turn his wrath and fury towards any of us who turn to Christ.

 Lead a prayer of love over these people groups.
 Invite the Holy Spirit to break into those, to use Christians in those contexts, to raise up boldness and opportunities.
 Invite the young people to add their own prayers generally or for specific groups of people.